 Stunned by the terrible accusation and all of the neighbours who came running, she did not say a word to vindicate herself.
-Her husband and the neighbors took this silence as an admission of guilt.
+Her husband and the neighbours took this silence as an admission of guilt.
 Thi Kinh was cast out of her home and no one felt sorry for her.

 Thi Kinh felt lost because everyone had turned against her, even her own family.
 She decided to renounce the world and find forgetfulness.

 Disguised as a man, she entered a religious order in an old pagoda.
 Despite the simplicity of the religious garment she wore and her head being shaved, Thi Kinh was, indeed, handsome and the people frequenting the pagoda often commented on how handsome “he” was.

 Before long, a pretty young girl fell in love with the handsome monk (Thi Kinh is disguise) and tried in vain to get his attentions.
 In desperation, the young girl approached the monk one day and began to spill out her feelings for him.
 Before she could finish, her words were cut short and she was requested to respect her vow.

 Confused and upset, the girl gave herself to the very next man who courted her.
 When she found herself pregnant, she went to another village and later gave birth to a son.